-US Senate nears vote on bill to end 40-day government shutdown
+US Senate reaches deal to end 40-day government shutdown

 “I cannot in good faith support this CR that fails to address the health care crisis,” Schumer told the chamber, adding: “This fight will and must continue.”

-House Democrats also chiming in against it.
+House Democrats also chimed in against it.

 Texas Representative Greg Casar, the chairman of the Congressional Progressive Caucus, said a deal that does not reduce healthcare costs is a “betrayal” of millions of Americans who are counting on Democrats to fight.